zeno-ml/zeno/README.md

 ## Community

-Chat with us on our [Gitter channel](https://gitter.im/zeno-ml-eval/community) or leave an issue on this repository if you run into any issues or have a request!
+Chat with us on our [Discord channel](https://discord.gg/QcqyCXBX) or leave an issue on this repository if you run into any issues or have a request!